 Where early PlayStation controllers sported a convex analog design, the PS5 DualSense controller has concave control sticks, just like the DualShock 4, and they feel noticeably more durable this time around, with a pleasing textured finish on the outer ridge.

-On early models of the PS4 the rubber analog sticks would sometimes wear away under vigorous gameplay sessions, and we’re pleased to report that even after six months of use, we haven't seen it reoccur with the DualSense so far, we'll be keeping a close eye on the durability of the rubber coating, though, in case that changes.
+On early models of the PS4 the rubber analog sticks would sometimes wear away under vigorous gameplay sessions, and we’re pleased to report that even after six months of use, we haven't seen it reoccur with the DualSense.
+We'll be keeping a close eye on the durability of the rubber coating, though, in case that changes.

 You'll notice a few new buttons you haven't seen before on Sony's new pad, too – like the mute button that turns off the microphone that’s built into the controller.

-When this is held down, it can even mute your television speakers or headset, which we found to be a useful quality-of-life feature.
+When this is held down, it can mute your television speakers or headset, which we found to be a useful quality-of-life feature.
 When speaking into the mic, we found it worked best when we kept the controller in our usual playing position, instead of holding it towards our mouth.
 We wouldn’t recommend using the DualSense microphone for voice chat, though – it isn’t the highest quality and has a tendency to pick up a lot of environmental sounds.

 The highlights of the new DualSense controller, however, are the adaptive trigger buttons that allow developers to add resistance to certain in-game actions.
 The adaptive triggers can use resistance to create various sensations that mimic real-life actions, like pushing down on the pedal of a car or pulling back a bow string.

-Battery life, so far, has been a monumental improvement over the DualShock 4.
+Battery life, so far, has been a massive improvement over the DualShock 4.
 We played through a handful of PS5 and PS4 titles during our testing, including Marvel's Spider-Man: Miles Morales and Astro's Playroom, and the controller eventually ran out of charge after 12 hours and 30 minutes.
 This will obviously vary depending on the types of games you’re playing and how much they use the DualSense’s features, of course, so that 12 hour figure could end up a lot lower.